leewillis77/say-what/readme.txt

 You can either have a guess, or checkout the plugin in question's source code, translatable strings are generally wrapped in __(), _e(), or _x(), for example:

 `$foo = __('This is a translatable string', 'plugin-domain');`

+= Is there any support for importing replacements? = "Say What?" has preliminary support for exporting, and importing replacements via [http://wp-cli.org/](WP-CLI).
+The following commands are currently
+supported:
+* export - Export all current string replacements.
+* import - Import string replacements from a CSV file.
+* list - Export all current string replacements.
+Synonym for 'export'.
+* update - update string replacements from a CSV file.

+See the [GitHub homepage](https://github.com/leewillis77/say-what) for examples.

 == Screenshots ==